 Moving towards the foot of the Willems Bridge, another architectural masterpiece can be seen on the other side of the canal.
 A box-like structure of 4 stories tall, 130 meters long and 33 meters wide can be seen placed atop a historical factory from 1891.
 The entire steel construction of this office building was assembled on a distance, and then transported to its current position, 25 meters above the ground.
 This building, known as 'The Bridge', serves as the Dutch headquarters of the consumer goods multinational Unilever.

 Reaching the end of the 318-metre Willems Bridge, a remarkable historical white house can be seen standing amidst modern architecture.
-This Art Nouveau creation called 'The White House' belonged to the few buildings which survived the German bombing of Rotterdam.
-For a long period this 43-metre building from 1898, was the tallest office building in Europe.
+This Art Nouveau creation called 'The White House' belongs to the few buildings that survived the German bombing of Rotterdam.
+For a long period, this 43-metre building from 1898 was the tallest office building in Europe.
 Curious visitors were allowed to visit the rooftop by elevator for a view over Rotterdam – which was quite an innovative happening at the time.

 The very best is kept for last.
 Walking inland after leaving the Willems Bridge, soon you will see another architectural masterpiece appearing, the Market Hall.